cancervariants/cancervariants.org/collections/_standards/var_rep_spec.md

-- **A Python implementation.** We provide a Python package ([vr-python] (https://github.com/ga4gh/vr-python/)) that demonstrates the above schema and algorithms, and supports translation of existing variant representation schemes into VR-Spec for use in genomic data sharing.
+- **A Python implementation.** We provide a Python package ([vr-python] (https://github.com/ga4gh/vr-python/)) that demonstrates the above schema and algorithms, and supports translation of existing variant representation schemes into VRS for use in genomic data sharing.
 It may be used as the basis for development in Python, but it is not required in order to use the VR Specification.